cisocrgroup/doxabin/README.md

 # doxabin
-Simple binariazation tool that uses the implemenataion of [Δoxa](https://github.com/brandonmpetty/Doxa)'s implementation of ISauvola algorithm to binarize images.
+Simple binariazation tool that uses the implemenataion of [Δoxa](https://github.com/brandonmpetty/Doxa)'s implementation of the ISauvola algorithm to binarize images.

 # Usage
 doxabin [Options] IN OUT